United States Edition

 • High

 Plant in a location that enjoys full sun and remember to water often.
 Keep in mind when planting that Red Burgundy is thought of as tender, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
-USDA Hardiness Zone 5 to 11 are typically the USDA Hardiness Zones that are appropriate for this plant (although this can vary based on your microclimate).
-A soil ph of between 6.0 and 6.5 is ideal for Red Burgundy as it does best in weakly acidic soil.
+Planting Red Burgundy in loamy soil with a ph of between 6.0 and 6.5 is ideal for as it does best in weakly acidic soil.

 Growing Red Burgundy from seed